Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

+By introducing the spectralization of the observables entering the linear response function, it is immediate to see that the latter is characterized by the imaginary part of a quantity that closely resembles Eq.~\eqref{eq:kd}.
+In fact, identifying $\Pi_j(t')$ and $\Xi_k(t)$ as the projectors associated to the observables $\bar{A}(t')$ and $\bar{B}(t)$, we have

-with $a_j(t')$ and $b_k(t)$ eigenvalues of $A(t')$ and $B(t)$.
-Hence, the linear response function is directly related to the imaginary part of the KDQ encoding the correlations of the observable of interest $B(t)$ and the perturbation.
-This is connected to the fact that the so-called weak values \cite{aharonov1988how} are related to the linear response under a unitary perturbation~\cite{PhysRevA.85.012107} and that, as we will discuss in the following, weak values can be understood as conditional KDQs bridging the results of~\cite{PhysRevA.85.012107} with the current discussion.
+with $a_j(t')$ and $b_k(t)$ eigenvalues of $\bar{A}(t')$ and $\bar{B}(t)$, and {$\bar{q}_{jk}(\rho) = \tr{\Xi_k(t)\,\Pi_j(t')\,\rho}$.} The distribution $\bar{q}_{jk}(\rho)$ has the form of a KDQ as defined before\footnote{Notice that the KDQ defined in Eq.~\eqref{eq:kd}, which is associated to a quantum process, depends on the two end-points of the process, with the initial time assumed at $t'=0$.
+In the case of interest here, these end-points are $t',\,t$.}.
+Hence, \emph{the linear response function is directly related to the imaginary part of the KDQ that encodes the correlations of the observable of interest $B(t)$ and the perturbation}.
+This is connected to the fact that the so-called \emph{weak values}~\cite{aharonov1988how} are linked to the linear response under a unitary perturbation~\cite{PhysRevA.85.012107} and that, as we will discuss in the following, weak values can be understood as conditional KDQs, bridging the results of~\cite{PhysRevA.85.012107} with the current discussion.
+Furthermore, in~\cite{Lostaglio2020certifying} this connection between linear response theory and the KDQ has been shown to witness, together with an operational equivalence, non-classicality in the form of contextuality.

 Before moving on, let us draw another important link between the KDQ and the linear response theory.
 Consider the situation in which the quantum state $\rho_\lambda$ of a physical system depends on the external parameter $\lambda$ and it is affected by a small change of such parameter.
-In this case, a time-independent observable $A$ in the linear regime changes according to
+In this case, a time-independent observable $B$ in the linear regime changes according to

-where $\chi^s_A$ is the \emph{static susceptibility} of $A$\footnote{The static susceptibility can be related to the linear response function since $\chi^s_A$ is obtained by integrating over time the linear response function for $t\to\infty$ when the perturbation is assumed constant in time, i.e., $\lambda(t)=\lambda=\rm{constant}$~\cite{mehboudi2018fluctuation}.}.
+where $\chi^s_B$ is the \emph{static susceptibility} of $B$.
+This quantity can be expressed as a function of the linear response function introduced before in Eq.~\eqref{eq:delta_average_A}.
+In fact, the static susceptibility is obtained by integrating over time the linear response function for $t\to\infty$ when the perturbation is assumed constant in time, i.e., $\lambda(t)=\lambda=\rm{constant}$~\cite{mehboudi2018fluctuation}.

 A set-up in which the quantum state of a system depends on an external parameter is the premise of quantum metrology.
-In fact, this connection has been investigated in~\cite{mehboudi2018fluctuation}, where it was shown that the static susceptibility can be written as
+This connection has been investigated in~\cite{mehboudi2018fluctuation}, where it was shown that the static susceptibility is